 Spending 8 weeks filming here will be a truly fantastic experience.

 The Natural History of the Isle of Mull:

-The island is home to hundreds of types of birds including the White-tailed Eagle, which when re-introduced in the nearby Island of Rum migrated to Mull, where it now has a stronghold, as well as several other birds of prey such as Hen Harriers, Golden Eagles and Short eared owl, which are all difficult to see elsewhere in the UK.
-Best of all, we have now been filming here for so long, we know where they all live.
+The island is home to hundreds of types of birds including the White-tailed Eagle, which when re-introduced in the nearby Island of Rum migrated to Mull, where it now has a stronghold, as well as several other birds of prey such as Hen Harriers, Golden Eagles and Short Eared Owl, which are all difficult to see elsewhere in the UK. …and best of all; we have now been filming here for so long, we know where they all live.

 Monday 4th March to Friday 21st June 2019.

-During this time you will spand 8 weeks on location in Scotland filming.
+During this time you will spend 8 weeks on location in Scotland filming.

 ( We are now taking bookings for this course )

 Please note that – Although this as an 16 week course, there is an 8 week ´Practical Section´ (Monday 1st April to Friday 24th May 2019) of the course that you need to attend on the Isle of Mull in Scotland.